Shawn-Ng/basic-statistics/time-series/timeSeries.md

 ## Model selection
 - To choose the best model

-- Potential problems:
+### Potential problems:
-    + Test set is too small to draw reliable conclusions
+- Test set is too small to draw reliable conclusions
-    + Diffcult to decide which error metric to use
+- Diffcult to decide which error metric to use

-- Steps:
+### Steps:
-    + Split the time series into a training and test set
+- Split the time series into a training and test set
-    + Fit each model using the training set (via MLE)
+- Fit each model using the training set (via MLE)
-    + Assess the forecast accuracy of each model using the test set
+- Assess the forecast accuracy of each model using the test set
-    + Choose the model with the lowest forecast accuracy
+- Choose the model with the lowest forecast accuracy
-    + Refit the chosen model to the full time series and use these new parameters for forecasting future observations
+- Refit the chosen model to the full time series and use these new parameters for forecasting future observations

 - OR use cross validation to get the best model
 - OR use penalized likelihood method

+### Penalized likelihood method
-    + The model with the highest likelihood is chosen as the best one.
+- The model with the highest likelihood is chosen as the best one.
-    + However, the likelihood is penalised for the number of parameters used.
+- However, the likelihood is penalised for the number of parameters used.
 A model with more parameters is penalised more than one with fewer parameters
-    + Akaike Information Criteria (AIC)
+- Akaike Information Criteria (AIC)
-    + Bayes Information Criteria (BIC)
+- Bayes Information Criteria (BIC)

 ```r
 fit <- ets(ts_data)